Kuwait International Airport: Terminals

-Kuwait International Airport will have five operational, numbered terminals by 2026.
+Kuwait International Airport is scheduled to have five operational, numbered terminals by 2026.

-Terminal 1

-Terminal 1, designed by Kenzo Tange, is the primary building at Kuwait International Airport and houses most arriving and departing flights other than those operated by Jazeera Airways and Kuwait Airways, which operate out of the other terminals.
-It has 16 gates, including 10 with contact bridges.
-The terminal also houses restaurants, duty-free shops, security checkpoints, and four lounges.

 Terminal 2

 Terminal 2, designed by Foster and Partners, will expand the airport's overall capacity by 25–50 million passengers per year through the introduction of a triangular building with 28 gates, 4,500 additional parking spaces and a 400-bed air-side hotel.
 It began construction in May 2017 and was due for completion in August 2022, but was initially delayed to 2024 due to the COVID-19 pandemic.
 Following further delays, the new target operation date for T2 is set for the last quarter of 2026.

 The new terminal is environmentally sustainable, and aims to achieve LEED Gold certification.
 It is one of the world's largest environment friendly airport projects, and forms an essential part of Kuwait Vision 2035.

-Terminal 3

-Officially named Sheikh Saad General Aviation Terminal and conceived for use by private aircraft, Terminal 3 is a small building that was used by some public airlines before being shut down due to work in Terminal 2.
+The terminal’s construction site was struck by an Iranian drone, causing minor damage to the site but not affecting its planned target operation date.